swarm-game/swarm/TUTORIAL.md

 installed, let's create some definitions to make our life a bit easier.
 To start, type the following:
 ```
-def m2 : cmd () = {move ; move} end
+def m2 : cmd () = move ; move end
 ```

 The `: cmd ()` annotation on `m2` is optional; in this situation the game could have easily figured out the type of `m2` if we had just written `def m2 = ...` (though there are some situations where a type signature may be required).
-The curly braces are actually optional as well.
 The `end` is required, and is needed to disambiguate where the end of the definition is.
-It may not seem very ambiguous in this situation, but is needed especially when several definitions are written in sequence (such as in a file full of definitions).

 Now try this:
 ```
 def m4 = m2;m2 end; def m8 = m4;m4 end
 ```

+(The semicolon between consecutive `def` commands is actually optional, so you can put many `def` commands in a file without having to worry about putting a semicolon after every `end`.)
 Great, now we have commands that will execute `move` four and eight times, respectively.
 Finally, let's use them:
 ```
 build "mover" {m8; m8; m2}
 ```